 Life starts all over again when it gets crisp in the fall. – F. Scott Fitzgerald

-It’s the end of October and it seems the year is flying by.
+It’s October and the year is flying by.
 However, this is all the more reason to remind ourselves to slow down, be present and enjoy all the seasonal pleasures that come along with the beautiful autumn season: falling leaves, the crisp in the morning air and the autumn colors that suggest change can be both beautiful and effortless if we let it.
 Now that the season has shifted, it’s important to also shift our foods.
 Colorful orange, red, green, yellow and brown fruits and vegetables will start showing up in our local markets and groceries for a reason.
-So, what is the concept of eating with the seasons and and why is it important for optimal health?
-In this post I will dive into the concept of seasonal eating, provide a grocery list for fall fruits and vegetables, as well as explain the nutritional concept S.O.U.L. founded by Dr. Ed Bauman.
+So, what is the concept of eating with the seasons and why is it important for optimal health?
+In this post, I’ll dive into the concept of seasonal eating, provide a grocery list for fall fruits and vegetables, as well as explain the nutritional concept–S.O.U.L.–founded by Dr. Ed Bauman.

 Seasonality refers to the time of year when the crop of a particular food or the flavor of a food is at its best.
-So although strawberries are an amazing fruit, their peak season is mid summer, not fall.
+So although strawberries are an amazing fruit, their peak season is mid-summer, not fall.
 And the strawberries you find in the grocery during the winter are little to be desired.
 But, pick up a pear at the start of the fall season and all of a sudden the juices doth runneth!
 The best part about seasonal eating is you will find these seasonal foods to be both inexpensive and have the freshest flavor.
 Moreover, peak harvest time not only means the greatest flavor, but it also ensures you get the greatest nutrients the food offers.
-By eating seasonally, this ensures our bodies get the broadest range of nutrients that we crave and require for optimal health.
+To be specific, by eating seasonally, this ensures the broadest range of nutrients required for optimal health.
 Yes, nature is indeed perfect in this way; it has perfectly orchestrated all the necessary vitamins and minerals to be obtained through the foods that happen to be growing fresh during the period.

 So, what are the foods we should be eating during fall?
-Well, nature has provided so many: sweet potato, pumpkin, parsnip, pears, squash, Brussels sprouts, pomegranate apples, turnips and kale, just to name a few!
+Well, there are so many: sweet potato, pumpkin, parsnip, pears, squash, Brussels sprouts, pomegranate apples, turnips and kale, just to name a few!
 And isn’t it lovely these foods happen to match the colors of the crunchy, tumbling leaves?
 I love this!
 And, remember, the more variety you incorporate into your diet, the more diverese nutrients–vitamins and minerals–you obtain for optimal health.

 Here is a complete list of fall foods: